uisautomation/mws-panel/doc/developer-getting-started.md

 * http://localhost:8000/ - the login portal itself
 * http://localhost:8025/ - "fake" mailbox showing mails sent by server

+At this point the portal is still pretty useless because all xen/ansible calls will fail.
+You can mock these calls by using the following django settings:

+* VM_API = "apimws.xen_mock"
+* ANSIBLE_IMPL = "apimws.ansible_mock"

 ## Running tests